mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 Scripted pipelines are Groovy-based and flexible but complex, while Declarative pipelines use a structured syntax (pipeline {}) that’s simpler, more readable, and recommended.

+## How do you debug a Jenkins job stuck on “Waiting for Executor”?

+Answer: No free agents → Increase executors → Add agent nodes → Use Kubernetes dynamic agents.

+## How do you implement auto-scaling for Jenkins agents?

+Answer: Integrate Jenkins with Kubernetes plugin → Agents spin up as pods on demand → Auto-terminate after job completion.

+## How do you implement CI/CD for microservices?

+Answer: Use separate pipelines per microservice → Containerize each → Deploy to Kubernetes via Helm/ArgoCD → Centralized monitoring.

 ## what are best practices for managing jenkins pipeline.

 Best practices include using declarative Jenkinsfiles in Git, modular shared libraries, least privilege credentials, clear stages, fail-fast, approval gates, and proper secrets management.